 Indeed, Nicole’s skill in Ayurvedic Counseling has become, for many of her clients, one of the most important aspects of their successes at New Leaf.
 Using the discernment tools of Ayurvedic Counseling, she brings both compassion AND a reality check.

 “I value Self-Awareness.
 If you don’t know what you’re dealing with, how can you change?
 Shine a loving light on the cause and effect.
 Reveal the truth and then take down the paper tiger – this is the path to healing.”

-Nicole is the partner of Sagar Hallal, and is mother of 2 and 4 year olds, both home-birthed.
-She also is co-parenting 4 older children, including 3 who are now teenagers, so she is versed in the complex challenges of family life as an urbanite.
+Nicole is the wife of Sagar Hallal, and is mother of 4 and 7 year olds, both home-birthed.
+She also has co-parented 4 older children, including 2 who are still teenagers, so she is versed in the complex challenges of family life as an urbanite.
 Living a dharmic life has meant honoring her purpose or usefulness in life, whether it was easy or not.
 “At the end of my life, I want to be able to look back and say ‘I did it!’”.

 “What are two qualities that Mahatma Gandhi and Martin Luther King have in common?
 Curiosity and courage.
 These two things will change the world.”

 - 1993 to 1995: Massage Apprenticeship with Anne Cherie Greenbaum

 - 1996: Harbin School of Shiatsu and Massage (Watsu and New Age Traditional)

 - 1996 to 1999: Raja Yoga Meditation student in America and India with Brahma Kumaris World Peace Organization-Rajasthan

 - 2005 to 2007: New World Ayurveda (Dr. Paul Dugliss)